 German-Polish relations are of extraordinary importance for both sides.
-Since 1989, these relations have developed a dynamism unparalleled in recent history.
-Shared interests in many areas and the two countries’ close partnership in the European Union and NATO provide a sound basis for the future.
+Since 1989, these relations have developed a dynamism unparalleled in recent history based on the German-Polish Good-Neighbourliness Treaty concluded in 1991.
+The two countries’ close partnership in the European Union and NATO provides a firm foundation for these relations.

-A deep and broad network of relations between Poland and Germany also exists below national level.
-Regional and cross‑border cooperation, more than 400 town-twinning arrangements, and the partnerships between German Länder and Polish voivodeships also testify to the breadth and closeness of relations between the two countries.
+More than 500 town-twinning arrangements, and the partnerships between German Länder and Polish voivodeships also underpin the breadth and closeness of relations between the two countries.
+Cross-border youth exchange, in particular through the German-Polish Youth Office, is a strong pillar creating numerous projects in which more than three million young people have been involved.
 Furthermore, Poland has been working closely with Germany and France since 1991 as part of the Weimar Triangle which promotes high-level political contacts as well as trilateral cooperation in the fields of culture and civil society.

 The two countries’ economies are also closely interlinked.
-For more than two decades, Germany has been Poland’s most important trading partner by far.
-Bilateral trade was worth approximately 123 billion euro in 2020.
-In the first quarter of 2021, Poland furthermore ranked as the third most important source of German imports for the first time ever.
+For more than two decades, Germany has been Poland’s most important partner for trade and investment.
+In the first quarter of 2021, Poland ranked as the third most important source of German imports for the first time ever.

-According to its own estimates, the German minority in Poland numbers between 300,000 and 350,000 people.
-The census of 2011 put the figure at 148,000 people.
-The German minority is therefore the largest of the country’s 13 recognised national or ethnic minorities and is currently represented by one deputy in the Polish parliament.
-Many members of the minority have both Polish and German citizenship.
+The German minority in Poland numbers between 300,000 and 350,000 people, according to its own estimates.
+The German minority is therefore the largest of the country’s 13 recognised national or ethnic minorities and is represented by one deputy in the Polish parliament.

-There are currently approximately 2 million Poles and people of Polish descent living in Germany, making them the country’s second-largest ethnic group of non-German origin
+There are currently approximately two million Poles and people of Polish descent living in Germany, making them the country’s second-largest ethnic group of non-German origin.